 Linguistics is the scientific study of human language.
 Linguists study how languages are structured, the similarities and differences between the languages of the world, and how languages develop, change and disappear.
 The field also studies how people use language to communicate with each other and how children acquire their mother tongue.

-The department offers master's level courses on linguistic theory and methodology, linguistic typology, statistics for linguists, field linguistics, corpus linguistics, and child language development.
+The department offers master’s level courses on linguistic theory and methodology, linguistic typology, phonetics, statistics for linguists, field linguistics, corpus linguistics, and child language development.
 Most of our bachelor’s level courses are offered in Swedish, and thus require documented proficiency in Swedish.

-Our Master’s Programme in Language Sciences with a Specialisation in Typology and Linguistic Diversity is a comprehensive two-year programme conducted in English.
-This specialisation provides a comprehensive two-year course of study of core areas in Linguistics: linguistic theory and methodology, scientific methods and research ethics, linguistic typology, statistical analysis and corpus linguistics.
+Our Master’s Programme in Language Sciences with a Specialisation in Typology and Linguistic Diversity is a two-year programme conducted in English.
+This specialisation provides a comprehensive course of study of core areas in Linguistics: linguistic theory and methodology, scientific methods and research ethics, linguistic typology, statistical analysis and corpus linguistics.
 Optional courses within the area of linguistics are, for example, field linguistics and grammatical theory.

 The programme aims at extending and deepening your knowledge in linguistics, as well as at strengthening your grasp of research methodology, research ethics and your ability to carry out scientific reasoning.